Nekroze/codeforthought/chapter/playground.rst

 He's Just Not My Type
 ---------------------

-There are more things then numbers in the world of programming.
-And there is much more then maths.
+There are more things than numbers in the world of programming.
+And there is much more than maths.
 Actually only very few programming fields are math heavy.
 Mostly we deal with basic data types and manipulating them to become what we want.